AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 bias = bias + (alpha * diff)
 ```

+We are here assuming that the neuron has $N$ inputs, and therefore $N$ weights.
 We can now extend our definition of neuron to use an activation function.
 We can do so by adding a new instance variable `activationFunction` to the`Neuron` class: